instadw/instadwell-blog/_posts/2026-03-11-best-pgs-in-ahmedabad-for-females-2026-safety-and-lifestyle-guide.md

 -   **Local PGs**: You get a "personal touch," but hygiene and cleaning standards often depend on the owner's mood.
 If budget is your only constraint, local works, but for professional standards, co-living wins.

+For a full cost comparison of co-living versus traditional PG options, see our [Co-living vs. PG guide](/blog/co-living-vs-pg-which-one-is-better-for-comfort-and-cost) - it covers exactly what ₹12,000 vs. ₹8,000 actually gets you in Ahmedabad.

 ----------

 **FAQs:**